deborahmasibo/Moringa-Core-Week-2-IP/README.md

-# Moringa Core Week 2 IP
+# Financial Inclusion in East Africa
 #### An analysis of Financial Inclusion in East Africa
 #### By Deborah Masibo
 ## Description